jeremmfr/terraform-provider-junos/docs/index.md

   It can also be sourced from the `JUNOS_SSH_RETRY_TO_ESTABLISH` environment variable.
   Defaults to `1` (1..10).

+- **single_session** (Optional, Boolean)
+  Use a single shared SSH/NETCONF session for all provider operations instead of opening a new session for each resource action.
+  Access to the session is serialized to avoid concurrent use.
+  The session is automatically reconnected if the connection is lost.
+  It can also be enabled from the `JUNOS_SINGLE_SESSION` environment variable and its value is `1`, `t` or `true`.

+  !> **Warning**
+    Because Terraform shuts down the provider without prior notice at the end of a run, the session will not be properly closed (no NETCONF `close-session` sent to the device, and the underlying SSH connection will not be terminated gracefully).

 ---

 ### Debug & workaround options